 Remember, the same temptations can influence everyone, so make sure to practice what you preach as you share these strategies with your team.

-For assistance in facilitating the technical side of remote work, reach out to COMPANYNAME today at PHONENUMBER.
+For assistance in facilitating the technical side of remote work, reach out to us today at (973) 882-4644.